jessehorne/anontalk.io/README.md

 anontalk.io
 ===========

-anontalk.io is an open-source chat application written using Flask.
+anontalk.io is a minimal open-source chat application.
 All of the users are connected to a single room, and can enjoy communicating with each other without being tied down to a permanent username or account.

 # Requirements
 * [Flask](http://flask.pocoo.org/) 0.10.1